harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/cd-steps/notify-users-of-pipeline-events.md

 This topic describes how to set up **Notification Rules** in your pipeline.

 You can set notifications preferences on user groups also.
-Go to [add and manage user groups](/docs/platform/role-based-access-control/add-user-groups) for more information.
+Go to [Manage user groups](/docs/platform/role-based-access-control/add-user-groups) for more information.

 ## Limitations